simplenetes-io/simplenetes/doc/FIRSTPOD.md

 The blocks inside the _YAML_ between `#iftrue ${DEVMODE} / #endif` will only be present when `DEVMODE=true` in the `pod.env` file.
 The reverse is of course true for the _if not true_ `#ifntrue` directive.

 Using these simple preprocessor directives we can easily switch our pod between dev and production mode.
-When attaching a pod to a cluster project and compiling it, this local `pod.env` file is ignored (values are instead read from a cluster-wide `.env` file) so there is no need in changing the `DEVMODE` value from `true` to `false` in the `pod.env` file.
+When attaching a pod to a cluster project and compiling it targeting the cluster, this local `pod.env` file is ignored and values are instead read from a cluster-wide `.env` file, so there is no need in changing the `DEVMODE` value from `true` to `false` in the `pod.env` file.

-Create a pod dir a `pod.yaml` and a `pod.env` file:
+Create a pod directory, a `pod.yaml` and a `pod.env` file as:
 ```sh
 mkdir mypod2
 cd mypod2

 cat >pod.yaml
 <ctrl-v to paste the YAML you copied from above, hit enter>
 <ctrl-d>